brandoncamenisch/brandoncamenisch/README.md

 🔹 **Driven by curiosity**, active engagement with **quant finance**, **algorithmic trading**, and **self-hosted AI applications**.
 The ability to bridge software development with real-world strategies.
 Technical precision is combined with a sharp sense of humor, making even complex topics engaging and accessible.

 🎬 **Beyond finance and engineering**, strong interest in **media production**, refining high-quality video content for multiple creative projects.
+From **ASMR-style walking videos** to **algorithmic trading walkthroughs**, content creation blends technical expertise with an appreciation for storytelling and aesthetic presentation.

-💡 **Entrepreneurial at heart**, always an eye on new opportunities.
+💡 **Entrepreneurial at heart**, always an eye on new opportunities—whether it's developing a **SaaS tool**, launching a **finance-focused YouTube channel**, or exploring innovative product designs.
 The pursuit of **efficiency** extends beyond work, shaping a lifestyle where **automation, optimization**, and a touch of sarcasm come together to create something uniquely compelling.

 ---